More than 90 million ballots cast as of Saturday, as hopes and tensions magnify ahead of Election Day

 Supporters of the Confederate memorial watched from outdoor tables at a soda shop on the court square.
 One man shouted: “Get off the streets!”
 A car with several Trump 2020 flags drove slowly around the courthouse.

 The march was organized by two organizations: Justice for the Next Generation and Alamance Alliance for Justice.
-Among those attending were relatives of George Floyd, the Minneapolis man who died in May while in police custody, and the parents of Christian Griggs, a Black man who was killed by his White father-in-law in North Carolina in 2013.
+Among those attending were relatives of Floyd and the parents of Christian Griggs, a Black man who was killed by his White father-in-law in North Carolina in 2013.

-In Minneapolis, crowds lined up to vote under the shadow of a different kind of threat: the cascade of legal challenges that could leave some votes invalidated.
+In Minneapolis, crowds lined up to vote under the shadow of a different kind of fear: that legal challenges will leave some votes invalidated.

-Hundreds of people stood in near-freezing temperatures at early-voting sites on Saturday, heeding the warnings of state election and other elected officials who urged people to return their ballots or vote in person after an appeals court panel Thursday indicated that mailed ballots that arrive after Election Day may not count.
+Hundreds of people stood in near-freezing temperatures at early-voting sites there Saturday, heeding the warnings of state election and other elected officials who urged people to vote in person after an appeals court panel Thursday indicated that mailed ballots that arrive after Election Day may not count.

-Minneapolis election officials opened two new early-voting centers this week and set up several ballot drop-off sites across the city and expanded staffing at its Elections and Voter Services office outside downtown, where people began lining up before the facility was open to vote in person Saturday.
-Across the packed parking lot, several dozen more people sat in their cars waiting for their turn to drive-up vote.
+At its Elections and Voter Services office outside downtown, where people began lining up before the facility was open, several dozen more people sat in their cars waiting for their turn to drive-up vote.

 One of the first people in line was Cody Gerrells, 33.
 He said he had planned to vote by mail and then considered voting in person on Election Day, but he had grown more concerned in recent days about chaos and decided to vote Saturday.